Transportation Network Analysis with Graph Theory

 Question

-What is the impact of trucks size?
+What is the impact of truck size?

 Example: 3.5 T trucks only